KhronosGroup/KTX-Software/BUILDING.md

 Macs are either based on Intel or the newer Apple Silicon architecture.
 By default CMake configures to build for your host's platform, whichever it is.
 If you want to cross compile universal binaries (that support both platforms), add the parameter `-DCMAKE_OSX_ARCHITECTURES="\$(ARCHS_STANDARD)"` to cmake.

 > **Known limitations:**
-> - Load tests apps are not supported on native Apple Silicon and cannot be cross compiled for Intel either
+> - Intel Macs have support for SSE, but if you're building universal binaries,
-> - Intel Macs have support for SSE, but if you're building universal binaries, you have to disable SSE or the build will fail
+>   you have to disable SSE or the build will fail

 Example how to build universal binaries